auth0/docs/articles/custom-domains/index.md

 Enter your custom domain in the provided box.
 Indicate whether you're using **Self-managed certificates** or **Auth0-managed certificates**.
 Click **Add Domain**.

+### Step 2: Verify Ownership

-Before you can use this domain, you'll need to verify that you own your domain:
+Before you can use this domain, you'll need to verify that you own your domain.
+The verification method depends on whether you are using Auth0-Managed or Self-Managed certificates:

 * **Auth0-Managed Certificates**: Add the CNAME verification record listed in the Dashboard to your domain's DNS record